cameronwickes/foxhunter/README.md

 Saved login data for the former profile is unlocked.
 Saved login data for the latter is protected using the master password in `testing/data/master-password`, which can also be obtained using the `getPassword` function within tests.

+**NOTE:** Testing is done on GitHub runners with a UTC timezone.
+If you attempt to test on a machine that is not running on UTC time, tests may fail.
 <br/>

 ## ⚖️ License